doc4d/docs/docs/settings/ai.md

 ### AIProviders.json

-The provider configuration is stored in a JSON file named *AIProviders.json* located next to the active *settings.4DSettings file*, [depending on your deployment configuration](./overview.md#enabling-user-settings).
+The provider configuration is stored in a JSON file named *AIProviders.json* located next to the active *settings.4DSettings file* within the [project folder](../Project/architecture.md), [depending on your deployment configuration](./overview.md#enabling-user-settings).